-Membership in San Diego Grantmakers entitles your organization's staff and board members to exclusive services and opportunities that will enhance your grantmaking activities.
+Membership in San Diego Grantmakers entitles your organization's staff, board members and partners to exclusive services and opportunities that will enhance your grantmaking activities.
 We are committed to helping members achieve their goals by providing the following assistance:

 Educational Programs & Networking Events